seishun/node-steam/README.md

 ### 'sessionStart'
 * SteamID of the other party

 The trade is now available at http://steamcommunity.com/trade/{SteamID}.
-You'll need the cookies from [webLogOn](#weblogoncallback).
 You can use [node-steam-trade](https://github.com/seishun/node-steam-trade) to automate the trade itself.

 ### 'announcement'
 * SteamID of the group